Whole Health Practices to Improve Our Lives

 These practices, which can be used in conjunction with one another – and are most effective when used together – help heal the root causes of disease and maintain health.
 Along with a healthy lifestyle that includes proper nutrition and reasonable exercise, most health problems, especially those that are lifestyle related, can be prevented or treated using natural forms of medicine and complementary practices.

 This is particularly true for addiction and many common mental health problems, such as anxiety and depression.
-Combining psychotherapy with whole health practices gives outstanding results that improve overall health, increase the quality of life for addicts in recovery, and reduce or alleviate symptoms of anxiety and depression.
+Trauma too can be addressed using whole health therapies.
+Combining psychotherapy with whole health practices gives outstanding results that improve overall health, increase the quality of life, and reduce or alleviate symptoms of trauma, anxiety, and depression.
 Further, meditation has been shown to grow new gray matter in the brain, improving both its structure and function.